MediaComem/comem-archidep/ex/nginx-php-fpm-deployment-solution.md

 <!-- START doctoc -->
 <!-- END doctoc -->

-Once you have adapted PHP FPM's configuration as instructed, you should create the `/etc/nginx/sites-available/todolist` file on your server and it should look something this:
+Once you have adapted PHP-FPM's configuration as instructed, you should create the `/etc/nginx/sites-available/todolist` file on your server and it should look something this: